-I am an avid reader.
-It is one of the best ways to pass the time while traveling.
-Between all the airports, trains and planes, distractions are a necessity.
-My tastes run the gamut, from romance to science fiction to entrepreneurial to fantasy.
+My tastes on books to read run the gamut, from romance to science fiction to entrepreneurial to fantasy.
 It doesn’t matter much as long as it’s entertaining, educational or inspirational.
 With that said, the one genre that seems to always be last on the reading list is classic novels.
 This probably due to the fact that so many were mandatory reading way back in high school, which turns enjoyable reading into homework.
 I never liked homework.
 That’s why I decided to create this list of must-read classic books.

 A well-known Christmas tale where Charles Dickens tells the story of Ebenezer Scrooge.
 Scrooge was a wealthy man with a very cold heart who was paid a visit by the spirits on Christmas Eve and faced to make a choice about changing.